EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 That is how people end up misquoting landed cost.

 The most important reality in 2026 is that the EU's low-value import story did not start this year.
-The big live change happened in 2021, when the EU abolished the VAT exemption for imports under EUR 22, introduced the Import One Stop Shop (IOSS) for consignments up to EUR 150, and required import declarations for all goods entering the EU regardless of value.
+The big live VAT change happened in 2021, when the EU abolished the VAT exemption for imports under EUR 22, introduced the Import One Stop Shop (IOSS) for consignments up to EUR 150, and required import declarations for all goods entering the EU regardless of value.
 Those are already operational facts, not future proposals.

-What makes 2026 different is that the European Commission's customs reform agenda has turned low-value e-commerce parcels into a central policy target.
-The Commission's own data says low-value consignments exploded to an estimated 4.6 billion items in 2024 and close to 5.9 billion items by the end of 2025, with most online parcels sitting below EUR 150 and averaging less than EUR 9 per item.
-That volume surge is why the EU is tightening the system around online platforms, data collection, and the future of the EUR 150 customs duty exemption.
+The Commission's own data says low-value consignments reached almost 5.9 billion items in 2025.
+That volume surge is why the EU is tightening the system around online platforms, product identifiers, data collection, and the end of the old EUR 150 customs duty relief.

-- the VAT-era low-value rules from 2021 are already the baseline,
+1. the VAT-era low-value rules from 2021 are already the baseline,

 If you import into Europe, price to Europe, or run a Shopify store that ships cross-border into EU customers, that distinction matters.
 It is the difference between a compliant landed-cost model and a sloppy one.